Lime5005/WeatherSMS/README.md

 # WeatherSMS

 A funny app to send yourself a SMS everyday about weather and a positive message, as you want!
+Example:
+Good Morning!
+Paris🌧  🌡+12°C
+It's Wednesday, December 21 🌘
+🤔 Remember: Mistakes don't make you less capable 👍 Today's Quote: You must welcome change as the rule but not as your ruler.
+-Denis Waitley
+✨ Have a Great Day ✨

 ## To run the application